The most common question people have about solar installation is not the installation process itself, it is how much it costs to install solar panels.

 Average electricity usage for the top solar states in America

 |South Carolina||1115 kWh||13,380|

-The number of solar panels a home needs is a function of the electricity use we are trying to replace (we are assuming the average of 10,766 kWh per year) and the climatic conditions where you live.
+The number of solar panels a home needs is a function of the electricity use we are trying to replace and the climatic conditions where you live.

-The table below shows the average number of kWh’s (kilowatt hours) of energy produced each year by 1 kW of solar panels installed on a south facing roof in each of the listed states.
-You can find out how much is produced in the other states, (and even down to a specific city in the states listed below), by using our solar panel calculator.
+The table below shows the average number of kWh’s (kilowatt hours) of energy produced each year by 1 kW of solar panels installed on a south-facing roof in each of the listed states.
+You can find out how much is produced in the other states, (and even down to a specific city in the states listed below), by using the solar panel calculator.

 |State||Annual Production from solar panels kWh|